Dennis Rodman Fast Facts

 February 2013 - Travels to North Korea with the Harlem Globetrotters for an exhibition game.
 Strikes up a friendship with North Korean Leader Kim Jong Un.

 December 2013 - Travels to North Korea, with a documentary crew, to help train a team of North Korean basketball players for a January exhibition game against former NBA players.
-The exhibition game will celebrate the birthday of North Korean leader Kim Jong Un.
+The exhibition game will celebrate the birthday of Kim Jong Un.

-January 6, 2014 - Rodman and several other former NBA players arrive in North Korea to take part in an exhibition basketball game on the birthday of North Korean leader Kim Jong Un.
+January 6, 2014 - Rodman and several other former NBA players arrive in North Korea to take part in an exhibition basketball game.

 January 7, 2014 - During an interview with Chris Cuomo on CNN, Rodman yells angrily and suggests that American Kenneth Bae had done something to deserve his 15-year sentence.